danielfdickinson/dananke-theme-hugo-dfd/README.md

 #### Complement

-In order to add an unknown service (absent from the list above), you simply need to add all three settings to `ananke_socials`: name, url, label, color, and optionally add an icon file matching the `name` to the `assets/ananke/socials` directory.
+In order to add an unknown service (absent from the list above), you simply need to add all three settings to `dananke_socials`: name, url, label, color, and optionally add an icon file matching the `name` to the `assets/dananke/socials` directory.
 In the absence of an icon, the theme will print the service's label.

 ### Update font or body classes